-Convergence has occurred.
-Maria has spent her time waltzing around the lives of the other five and has returned only to be challenged to a duel and surprisingly disarmed by the mysterious golden Oros.
-Maria’s crew members appear to be dissenting but she does not notice this herself.
-Maria’s carefree nature opens up a dangerous door…
+Convergence occurred.
+Maria spent her time waltzing around the lives of the other five and returned only to be challenged to a duel and surprisingly disarmed by the mysterious golden Oros.
+Maria’s crew members appeared to be dissenting but she did not notice this herself.
+Maria’s carefree nature opened up a dangerous door…

 Aboard Gloria’s Grail, Geminian Waters

 “Hm?
 Mutiny?
 Why would I be concerned about something like that?”

 Maria was not only addressing Simon and Conta who were currently present with her in her quarters but also Werner, Olive, and Cadence who were mentally present.

 “Captain,” Conta began, “the men… they saw you—”

 “—lose in your duel if I’m gettin’ the details correct,” Cadence finished.

 “I didn’t lose,” Maria replied with a laugh.